By providing us with your data, you warrant to us that you are over 13 years of age.

 Full name of legal entity: Time for Geography

-Founders' names: Robert Parker, Timothy Parker
+Project founders and administrators: Robert Parker, Timothy Parker

 Email address: [email protected]

 If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.